davassi/yarer/README.md

 ## Built-in Defined Functions

 There are several math functions defined that you can use in your expression.
 More to come!
+There are many examples of processed expressions in the [integration test file](https://github.com/davassi/yarer/blob/master/tests/integration_tests.rs)

 ```rust
     Sin